avillar/bblocks-wf4ever/_sources/wfprov/WorkflowEngine/description.md

 A **WorkflowEngine** represents a software agent that executes workflows.
 The workflow engine is responsible for enacting workflow and process executions, managing the execution environment and resources.

-## Properties

-- `@id` : Unique identifier for the workflow engine
-- `@type` : Must be WorkflowEngine
-- `name` : Name of the workflow engine
-- `version` : Version of the workflow engine
-- `description` : Description of the workflow engine

 ## Relations

 - Process runs and workflow runs reference the engine via `wfprov:wasEnactedBy`